JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/build.rst

    -DFV3_FORECAST_MODEL_BUILD=GEOS

-When building with GEOS (and UFS) is is also necessary to pass the path where GEOS is installed.
+When building with GEOS (and UFS) is is also necessary to pass the path where model is installed.
 This is controlled by the flag:

 .. code::